top of page

 Online Violence Prevention and Defensive Tactics Training Brought To You By Generous Supporters

-The Center for Violence Prevention and Self-Defense Training (CVPSD) is a non-profit 501(c)(3) organization dedicated to research and providing evidence-based training in violence prevention and self-defense.
+The Center for Violence Prevention and Self-Defense (CVPSD) is a 501(c)(3) non-profit organization that provides critical, life-saving education and awareness skills to communities at risk.

 Through a combination of online and in-person training, workshops, and seminars, CVPSD provides practical self-defense skills, violence prevention strategies, risk assessment tools, and guidance on setting personal and relationship boundaries.